Skip to content

 Installation

 Tract Stack should run on any VPS with 1-2GB ram.
 This guide and its scripts are based on Debian 12.
-No reason it couldn’t be ported to other systems.
+If you port elsewhere, please let us know!

 Create the t8k user